wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bestial-terror.md

 1. Conquer the kingdom that it fought while alive.
 1. Massacre for its demon overlord.
 1. Hunt down the bearer of a famous weapon.
 1. Drag somebody who abandoned its loved ones during war to the underworld.

 </details>

 <details markdown="1">
 <summary>Summoning the Spirit</summary>

-If you know the spell [Occult Consultation](https://saltygoo.github.io/2020/11/13/occult-consultation/), you can alter it in such way for a minimum of 3 Spell Dices:
+If you know the spell [Occult Consultation](https://saltygoo.github.io/2020/11/13/occult-consultation/), you can alter it in such a way for a minimum of 3 Spell Dice:

 **Summon Bestial Terror** <br>
 R: 50’ D: One night